Who we are

 Your data protection rights

 Participation in this research is voluntary.
-By taking part in the survey you will be consenting to your anonymised responses to be linked with data DfE already holds, or which it is lawfully permitted access, as set out in the ‘How we will use your information’ section above.
+By taking part in the survey you will be consenting to your anonymised responses to be linked with data the DfE already holds, or which it is lawfully permitted access, as set out in the ‘How we will use your information’ section above.

 Under UK data protection law, participants have the right to request a copy of their data, change their data, or withdraw from the research at any time.
 Anyone who wishes to do this can contact a member of the IFF Research team via email at Workinglivesofteachersandleaders@IFFResearch.com.